Our Dedicated Staff

 Josh earned a B.S. in business administration from UCR in 2004, and an M.B.A. from the University of Phoenix in 2007.
 He began working at UCR in 2005 as a program assistant, and started his duties as director of Native American Student Programs in 2009.
 He is also a member of the University of California American Indian Counselor Recruiter Association.
 Josh enjoys cultural ceremonies and gatherings, running, sports and learning from others.
 He is particularly interested in learning more about his Native language.
 He lives in Riverside with his wife, son and daughter.

-Beyaja Notah, Program Assistant
+Beyaja Notah, Program Coordinator

 Beyaja earned a B.A. in Native American Studies from UCR in 2010.
-As the program assistant for NASP, she is dedicated to providing access to educational opportunities and resources for Native students and community members.
+As the program coordinator for NASP, she is dedicated to providing access to educational opportunities and resources for Native students and community members.
 Passionate about education and community empowerment, Beyaja considers it her privilege to work at UCR with students and professionals representing all ages and indigenous communities.
 She approaches her work with the Native community at UCR using a collaborative community-centered approach.
 Beyaja is a proud member of the Diné Nation (Navajo).
 She is a member Tábąąhá (Edge of the Water) and Tódích’íi’nii (Bitterwater) clan on her father’s side.
 On her mother’s side Beyaja is Cherokee, English, Irish, and Welsh.

 Brenda Batt, Administrative Assistant